echeran/smile-of-murugan/webbook/chapter07.md

 Anthology poems" (Kailasapathy, op. cit.
 212).
 It is a recurring motive in the love poems to compare Toṇṭi with the heroine (*Ak*.
 171.4, 173.3-4.
 174.1-2, 175.4, 176.1-3, 177.4, 180.4, 60.7-8).
 The
-descriptions of Toņți are often recurrent formulae, e.g. "Tonți of seaside groves" *(Pur*.
+descriptions of Toņṭi are often recurrent formulae, e.g. "Tonṭi of seaside groves" *(Pur*.
 48.4, *Nar*.
 18.4, 195.5).

-[^theme-turai]: Thus, e.g. under the *puṟam* poetic situation called vețci "cattle-raid", there come 14 themes, according to *TP.* According to *PVM,* the 13 "heroic" situations comprise as many as 327 themes (see K. Kailasapathy, op. cit.
+[^theme-turai]: Thus, e.g. under the *puṟam* poetic situation called veṭci "cattle-raid", there come 14 themes, according to *TP.* According to *PVM,* the 13 "heroic" situations comprise as many as 327 themes (see K. Kailasapathy, op. cit.
 194).